Akaiha/akaiha.ddns.net/README.md

-# akaiha.github.io
+# akaiha.ddns.net
 My personnal website for demonstration
-This is a backup site for my website hosted at home on a Raspberry Pi 2 Model B
+This is my personnal website hosted at home on a Raspberry Pi 2 Model B